 - Mood Swings

-It is important to know that although these symptoms will be very unpleasant, they will go away as the body begins to fully function without opioids.
-In most cases, this is a 5-7 day process with the peak withdrawal symptoms setting in around day 3.
+Although these symptoms can be unpleasant, they fade as does physical dependence.
+Typically, medical detox is a 5-7 day process with the peak withdrawal symptoms setting in around day 3.

 Because some cases of withdrawal are so severe, many individuals who attempt to undergo the detox process on their own tend to relapse.
 By using the services of a medical detox program, trained professionals will help to relieve those symptoms and will work to make you as comfortable as possible through your detox process.